opencv/opencv/modules/imgproc/doc/filtering.rst

     \texttt{dst} (x,y) =  \min _{(x',y'):  \, \texttt{element} (x',y') \ne0 } \texttt{src} (x+x',y+y')

 The function supports the in-place mode.
 Erosion can be applied several ( ``iterations`` ) times.
 In case of multi-channel images, each channel is processed independently.
+The function is parallelized with the TBB library.

 .. seealso::